| MORDHEIM SCENARIOTHE FORBIDDEN SQUARE

 our mission ourselves, we are not here for watching the sun going down.
 We are here for

+adventure - for fame, for honor, for treasure.
+Let me tell you somthing, Master."
 He closed the map and returned it to the bag.
 "The are here is called the

 Forbidden Square.
 It is closed - totally closed.
 Surrounded by impassable ruins and deadly